buliasz/open-sudoku-2/README.md

 # Open Sudoku 2

-[Open Sudoku 2](https://github.com/buliasz/open-sudoku-2) is an open-source Sudoku game original based on the Open Sudoku project.
-Open Sudoku 2 has been rewritten to the Kotlin programming language with lots of fixes, modifications and reimplementation.
+[Open Sudoku 2](https://github.com/buliasz/open-sudoku-2) is an open-source Sudoku game based on the Open Sudoku project.
+Open Sudoku 2 has been rewritten in the Kotlin programming language with lots of improvements, fixes and reimplementation.
 It is up to date with the current Android coding standards.
 New functionalities as well as improvements for the already existing ones are there.